-As a result of the above behavior illustrated on Figure 1A of the main text, nodes and links belonging to a local connection rich region will be affected by many influence functions, while nodes and links of connection-poor segments will not be 'attractors' of influence zone growth, and will only be affected by very few influence functions.
+As a result of the above behavior illustrated on Figure 1A of the main text, elements and links belonging to a local connection rich region will be members of many community heaps, while elements and links of connection-poor segments will not be 'attractors' of community heap growth, and will only be members of very few community heaps.

-In the end, after creating the community landscape by combining (in the methods detailed in the present paper simply summing up) influence functions, connection-poor segments of the network will have lower community landscape height, and thus will be valleys of the community landscape, while connection-rich segments will have high community landscape height, and thus will form hills of the community landscape.
+In the end, after creating the community landscape by combining (in the methods detailed in the present paper simply summing up) community heaps, connection-poor segments of the network will have lower community landscape height, and thus will be valleys of the community landscape, while connection-rich segments will have high community landscape height, and thus will form hills of the community landscape.

 a.
-The NodeLand influence function calculation algorithm
+The NodeLand community heap construction method

-In the NodeLand influence function calculation algorithm the starting point of each influence zone is a node of the original network.
-The starting node and later, its growing influence zone are extended by only that neigboring node and its links linking it to the existing influence zone, which will increase the density (as defined above: [the sum of the weights of the influenced links] / [number of influenced nodes]) of the existing influence zone, and this increase will be maximal among all the possible increases supplied by any of the neigboring nodes.
-If more than one nodes exist, which fulfill the above criteria, all of them are added to the influence zone, including the links connecting these nodes both with each other and with the existing influence zone.
-If additional nodes are added to the influence zone of the starting node, the density of the influence zone generally increases, making the chances of node additions to the influence zone from any further rounds of neighboring nodes even more difficult.
-If there are no neighboring nodes fulfilling the above, rather stringent requirements, the influence function of the starting node is considered to be ready, and the method continues with the determination of the influence function belonging to the next node of the original network.
-Algorithm 1 below describes the influence function calculation of the NodeLand algorithm in detail.
+In the NodeLand community heap construction method the starting point of each community heap is an element of the original network.
+The starting element and later, its growing community heap are extended by only that neighboring element and its links linking it to the existing community heap, which will increase the community heap-threshold (as defined above: [the sum of the weights of the links belonging to the original community heap] / [number of elements in the community heap]) of the existing community heap, and this increase will be maximal among all the possible increases supplied by any of the neigboring elements.
+If more than one elements exist, which fulfill the above criteria, all of them are added to the community heap, including the links connecting these elements both with each other and with the existing community heap.
+If additional elements are added to the community heap of the starting element, the community heap-threshold of the community heap generally increases, making the chances of element additions to the community heap from any further rounds of neighboring elements even more difficult.
+If there are no neighboring elements fulfilling the above, rather stringent requirements, the community heap of the starting element is considered to be ready, and the method continues with the determination of the community heap belonging to the next element of the original network.
+Algorithm 1 below describes the community heap construction of the NodeLand method in detail.

+'''

-Algorithm 1: Algorithm of the NodeLand influence function calculation algorithm
+Algorithm 1: Algorithm of the NodeLand community heap construction method

 Important variables used in the algorithm:

-startNode: the starting node.
+startNode: the starting element.

-inflodeList: influenced nodes (initially empty).
+heapNodeList: elements of the community heap (initially empty).

-infLinkList: influenced links (initially empty).
+heapLinkList: links of the community heap (initially empty)...

-tempList: nodes to be added to influenced nodes in the next round.
+tempList: elements to be added to the community heap in the next round

-actualDensity: sum of the weight of all links in infLinkList divided by the number of nodes in infNodeList. /
+actualHeapThreshold: sum of the weight of all links in heapLinkList divided by the number of elements in

+heapNodeList.

+/

 tempList := [ startNode ]

 while tempList is not empty {

-add all nodes of tempList to infNodeList
+add all elements of tempList to heapNodeList

-for each link e connected to any nodes of tempList {
+for each link e connected to any elements of tempList {

-if endpoints of e are already in infNodeList { add e to infLinkList }
+if endpoints of e are already in heapNodeList { add e to heapLinkList }

-)

 clear tempList

-recalculate actualDensity
+recalculate actualHeapThreshold

-maxNewDensity := actualDensity
+maxNewHeapThreshold := actualHeapThreshold

-for each node n not in infNodeList but having non-zero links Iks with an endpoint in infNodeList { newDensity := sum weight of links in infLinkList + sum weight of link in Iks newDensity := newDensity / (number of nodes in infNodeList + 1) if newDensity := mewDensity / (number of nodes in infNodeList + 1)
+for each element n not in heapNodeList but having non-zero links lks with an endpoint in heapNodeList {

+newHeapThreshold := sum weight of links in heapLinkList + sum weight of link in lks

+newHeapThreshold := newHeapThreshold / (number of elements in heapNodeList + 1)

-II NEWDENSNY > INdxiveWDENSNY {
+if newHeapThreshold > maxNewHeapThreshold {

-Cledi TempLisi mavNawDonoitu - nowDonoitu

-maxivewDensity .= newDensity
+clear tempList

+maxNewHeapThreshold := newHeapThreshold

-j if nowDancity - maxNowDancity (add n to tomnList )
+if newHeapThreshold = maxNewHeapThreshold { add n to tempList }

-/ if maxNowDoncity - actualDoncity /
+if maxNewHeapThreshold = actualHeapThreshold {

-// cannot increase the threshold any more stan algorithm
+// cannot increase the threshold any more, stop algorithm

-clear templ ist
+clear tempList

-)
+}

+'''